 What are the impacts?

-In the first few months of China banning US recyclables, 24 states have reported minimal impacts, 10 states reported large impacts, and the remaining 16 states hover somewhere in between3.
-Stakeholders throughout the system acknowledge that we’ve needed to clean up our recycling for a long time and while jarring, this policy should come as no surprise.
+The extent of how this policy may be impacting your local recycling program can depend on how reliant your area was on exporting materials (learn more about impacts in your state through Waste Dive).
+But stakeholders throughout the system have acknowledged that we’ve needed to clean up our recycling for a long time and while jarring, this policy should come as no surprise.
 Some MRFs have begun operating machinery and conveyor lines at a slower pace to more thoroughly pluck out non-recyclable items.
 Some companies are frantically searching for new foreign markets.
 A few municipalities are scaling back what materials they accept, and there are cases of counties suspending all recycling for the time being4.
 These are discouraging responses, but this change is a crossroads for the industry, not a death sentence.

 How can you help?